Sam Lacy

 Samuel Harold Lacy (October 23, 1903 – May 8, 2003) was an African-American and Native American sportswriter, reporter, columnist, editor, and television/radio commentator who worked in the sports journalism field for parts of nine decades.
 Credited as a persuasive figure in the movement to racially integrate sports, Lacy in 1948 became one of the first black members of the Baseball Writers' Association of America (BBWAA).
-In 1997, he received the J. G. Taylor Spink Award for outstanding baseball writing from the BBWAA, which placed him in the writers' and broadcasters' wing of the Baseball Hall of Fame in 1998.
+In 1997, he received the J. G. Taylor Spink Award for outstanding baseball writing from the BBWAA.

 Upbringing

 Lacy was born on October 23, 1903, in Mystic, Connecticut, to Samuel Erskine Lacy, a law firm researcher, and Rose Lacy, a full-blooded Shinnecock.
 The family moved to Washington, D.C., when Sam was a young boy.
 In his youth he developed a love for baseball, and spent his spare time at Griffith Stadium, home ballpark for the Washington Senators.
 His house at 13th and U streets was just five blocks from the stadium, and Sam would often run errands for players and chase down balls during batting practice.

 In his youth Sam witnessed racist mistreatment of his family while they watched the annual Senators' team parade through the streets of Washington to the stadium on opening day.
 Sam later recalled what happened after his elderly father cheered and waved an "I Saw Walter Johnson Pitch" pennant:

 As a teenager Sam worked for the Senators as a food vendor, selling popcorn and peanuts in the stadium's segregated Jim Crow section in right field.
 Lacy also caddied for British golfer Long Jim Barnes at the 1921 U.S. Open, held at nearby Columbia Country Club.
 When Barnes won the tournament, he gave Lacy a $200 tip.

-Lacy graduated from Armstrong Technical High School in Washington, where he played football, baseball, and basketball.
+Lacy graduated from Armstrong Technical High School in Washington, where he played football, baseball and basketball.
 He enrolled at Howard University, where in 1923 he earned a bachelor's degree in physical education, a field he thought might lead him to a coaching career.

 Lacy played semi-pro baseball after college, pitching for the local Hillsdale club in Washington.
 He also refereed DC-area high school, college and recreational basketball games, while coaching and instructing youth sports teams.